CogentRedTester/mpv-file-browser/addons/README.md

 The following is a list of addons I have written:

+**ls**
+Implements standard directory parsing using the linux `ls` utility.
+This is an example addon, I don't know of any actual uses.

 **apache-browser**
 Implements support for http/https directory indexes that apache servers dynamically generate.
 I don't know if this will work on different types of servers.